 To the best of our knowledge this is the first report of an engineered biocatalyst capable of converting ethylene to ethylene oxide.
 This engineered protein was obtained from a repurposed directed evolution library originally targeted at the oxidation of the related compound trichloroethylene.
 This finding highlights the importance of rescreening libraries of mutants against new target substrates.

-Interestingly, the best mutant on trichloroethylene (V106A) was not the best mutant on ethylene, despite the closely related molecular size of these two compounds.
-However, ethylene and trichloroethylene have vastly different electronic structures, which indicates that there may be a fundamentally different mechanism by which the two are oxidized.
+Perhaps unsurprising, the best mutant on trichloroethylene (V106A) was not the best mutant on ethylene.
+Although the two compounds are of similar size, ethylene and trichloroethylene have vastly different electronic structures, which indicates that there may be a fundamentally different mechanism by which the two are oxidized.